International Citizens Insurance Logo

 Death Benefit (Survivor Benefit): The total compensation that is paid to the beneficiary of the life insurance plan when the insured passes away.

-Earned Premium: the amount of total premium collected by an insurance company that has been “earned” based on the elapsed time of the policy.
+Earned Premium: The amount of total premium collected by an insurance company that has been “earned” based on the elapsed time of the policy.
 For example, if your annual insurance premiums were $1,200, and you were 6 months through your policy, the insurance company’s earned premium would be $600, even if you paid the $1,200 upfront.

 Effective Date: The date when the insurance coverage becomes effective.